wooferzfg/wwrando/README.md

 Better Wind Waker

-This is an ISO patcher for The Legend of Zelda: The Wind Waker based on LagoLunatic's [Wind Waker Randomizer](https://github.com/LagoLunatic/wwrando).
+This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [LagoLunatic's work](https://github.com/LagoLunatic/wwrando).

-No item randomization.

 The goal is to add features found in wwrando to an otherwise vanilla ISO.
 Intended for casual gameplay.